 With a source of fruit determined, you now need to know how much fruit to purchase.
 This is not a cut-and-dry situation, and since fruit beers are created from many different base styles, you need to focus on balancing the strength and qualities of the beer with that of the fruit.

-For example, two pounds of raspberries may be perfect in your five-gallons of strong stout, but the same amount in a session wheat beer could be overwhelmed with raspberry character.
-Also, take into account whether or not the fruit has a strong acidic quality, which will require more consideration in creating balance between the fruit and base beer.
+For example, two pounds of raspberries may be perfect in your five gallons of strong stout, but the same amount in a session wheat beer could be overwhelmed with raspberry character.
+Also, take into account whether or not the fruit has a strong acidic quality, which will require more consideration in creating a balance between the fruit and base beer.

 |Apricots||0.25 – 2.0||30 – 240|